akvo/akvo-reporting/Eclipse/setup_of_rs_with_eclipse.md

-# My almost working setup of RS with Eclipse
+# Setup of ReportServer with Eclipse

 ###Prerequisites

 Java.
-RS needs jdk 7 as you know.
-I've been ""successful" running it using jdk 8.
+RS needs jdk 7.

 A database.
 I'm using Postgres, installded on my Mac via homebrew.
-You need to run the SQL from the [RS dist](http://downloads.sourceforge.net/project/dw-rs/bin/2.2/RS2.2.2-5639-reportserver.zip).
+You need to run the SQL from the [RS 2.2.2 dist](http://downloads.sourceforge.net/project/dw-rs/bin/2.2/RS2.2.2-5639-reportserver.zip).
 In the dist find the appropriate SQL script in the ddl folder.
+(Older versions of SQL are not compatible with the workspace sources.)

 ###Setup